 Why Eliminations Are the Hard Part

-Manual eliminations are time-consuming and prone to error, often failing to provide a complete audit trail.
-System-based rules provide repeatability, documentation (who/what/when), and drill-down to the underlying entries – so you spend time reviewing eliminations, not rebuilding them.
-IFRS 10 requires eliminating all intragroup balances, transactions, income and expenses in full.
+Manual eliminations are time-consuming and error-prone, often without a complete audit trail.
+System-based rules provide repeatability, documentation, and drill-down capability.
+IFRS 10 requires eliminating all intragroup balances, transactions, income, and expenses in full.

 Step 5: Adjust for Non-Controlling Interests (NCI)

-When you own less than 100% of a subsidiary, you must account for the portion you don’t own.
+When you own less than 100% of a subsidiary, you must account for the portion you do not own.

 Non-Controlling Interests (NCI)

-NCI represents equity in a subsidiary not attributable to the parent.
-At acquisition, IFRS 3 permits measuring NCI at fair value or at its proportionate share of the acquiree’s identifiable net assets.
-In subsequent periods, attribute the subsidiary’s profit or loss and OCI between the parent and NCI.
+NCI represents equity not attributable to the parent.
+At acquisition, IFRS 3 permits measuring NCI at fair value (full goodwill method) or at its proportionate share of the acquiree’s identifiable net assets (partial goodwill method).
+In subsequent periods, attribute profit or loss and OCI between the parent and NCI.

 NCI in Balance Sheet and Income Statement